RomanCui/ImageClassifier/README.md

 The model uses DarkNet53.

 #### Result:
-Accuracy: 98% on the classification task for MNISTDD-RGB
+Accuracy: 98% on the classification task for MNISTDD-RGB <br>
 Accuracy: 89% on the IOU task for MNISTDD-RGB